Grievance Regarding Smart Meter Installation in Mirzapur

 The most significant takeaway is the technical discrepancy in installation.

-- Official Policy: According to Executive Engineer Manish Kumar Srivastava, any premises within 40 meters of the LT line must be fitted with a new armoured cable for free during smart meter installation.
+- Official Policy: Executive Engineer Manish Kumar Srivastava states that any premises located within 40 meters of the LT line must have a new armoured cable installed free of charge during smart meter installation.

 - The Violation: Contractors in Mirzapur (such as in the cases of Mahesh and Keshav Pratap Singh) are reportedly reusing old, un-armoured cables.
 This forces consumers to either accept a lower safety standard or buy their own cables, despite the government already paying contractors for these materials.